Information security at Swiss Post:

-Swiss Post operates its own two data centers in Switzerland, which provide a first-class hosting environment for data and which are protected by several layers of security.
+Swiss Post operates its two own data centers in Switzerland.
+They provide a top-class data hosting environment and are protected by several levels of security.

-The sophisticated IT systems, along with technical, construction and organizational measures and a responsible approach to handling data allow Swiss Post to keep its performance pledge and provide the best possible protection for the data entrusted to it.
+The sophisticated IT systems, along with technical, construction and organizational measures and a responsible approach to handling data allow Swiss Post to keep its performance pledge.
+We give your data the best possible protection.

-The brochure “Information security at Swiss Post” contains various factsheets about the information security of our main products and services.
-It is regularly updated and supplemented.
+The brochure “Information security at Swiss Post” explains how secure our main products and services are.
+The brochure is regularly updated and supplemented.